wonderingabout/PhoenixGo/README.md

 If you built with bazel, see : [Most common path errors during cuda/cudnn install and bazel configure](/docs/path-errors.md)

+See also [minimalist bazel configure](/docs/minimalist-bazel-configure.md) for an example of build configure

 If you are still getting errors, try using an older version of bazel.
 For example bazel 0.20.0 is known to cause issues, and **bazel 0.11.1 is known good**

 #### B2.
+The PhoenixGo and bazel folders are too big

+During the bazel building, there are many options that can are not required and can be disabled

+This will reduce building time and will have smaller size after the building, see [minimalist bazel configure](/docs/minimalist-bazel-configure.md) and [#76](https://github.com/Tencent/PhoenixGo/issues/76)

+#### B3.
 I cannot increase batch size to more than 4 with TensorRT (linux only) : errors

 Increasing batch size in the config file makes the engine compute faster, as explained earlier in [FAQ question](#6-what-is-the-speed-of-the-engine--how-can-i-make-the-engine-think-faster-)

 However, with default building, you cannot use batch size higher than 4 with tensorRT To increase batch size for example to 32 with tensorRT enabled, you need to build tensorrt model with bazel, See : [#75](https://github.com/Tencent/PhoenixGo/issues/75)

-#### B3.
-The PhoenixGo and bazel folders are too big

-During the bazel building, there are many options that can are not required and can be disabled

-This will reduce building time and size after the install, see [minimalist install](/docs/minimalist-bazel-install.md) and [#76](https://github.com/Tencent/PhoenixGo/issues/76)

 #### B4.
 How to remove entirely all PhoenixGo and bazel files and folders ?